It was ironic that the harshest living conditions in our lifetimes fostered a bull market for Wall Street.

 In the most recent fourth quarter, there were threatening signals.
 The leading stocks like Alphabet, Amazon, Apple, and Microsoft shares all saw sizeable declines during the period.
 The S&P 500 slumped 3% in October.
 It was disturbing to see the virus spread.
 The election loomed and created worries regardless of your political persuasion.

 The trepidation over the election proved ill-founded.
 The S&P 500 gained 11% in the next 20 days, following the Biden victory.
 It even eclipsed the surprising 5.6% surge following the Trump win back in 2016.

 The markets continued their improbable climb through year-end.

-To further illustrate the extraordinary dichotomy between the economy and markets, a recent survey conducted by Bespoke Investments revealed 80% of respondents with a negative outlook for the economy.
-Conversely, Bespoke reported a record 68.9% of respondents with a positive view on their own personal finances.
+To further illustrate the extraordinary dichotomy between the economy and markets, a recent survey conducted by Bespoke Investments revealed that 80% of respondents with a negative outlook on the economy.
+Conversely, Bespoke reported a record 68.9% of respondents with a positive view of their own personal finances.
 This is a noteworthy contradiction.

 While it is understandable that we all want to put 2020 behind us, we cannot help but wonder if 2021 brings more irony.

 The speculative investment behavior that is raging is reminiscent of the dot-com bubble in 1999-2000.
 Markets are seemingly being run by video game players.

 Indications of this include online broker Robinhood, which has amassed over 13 million users on its app, a gain of 10 million in the past year.
 The stocks of alternate energy, electric vehicle, biotech, and any potentially disruptive company have been soaring.
 Over $70 billion poured into special purpose acquisition companies (SPACs) in the last quarter of 2020.
 This is more than the previous 10 years combined.
 These companies lack substantial financial performance, yet their stocks are spiking.